 Funds can be accessed at Scotiabank after registration has been confirmed by the Faculty of Law in September.
+However, first year students can access the funds in mid-August as their program starts at that time.
 Scotiabank requires students to establish a bank account with Scotiabank at its branch located at Queen & McCaul (222 Queen St. West).
 Although some students may have already established bank accounts with other Scotiabank branches, this branch contains the expertise for dealing with J.D. students here at the Faculty of Law.